The Not So Common Hatch

 Others

 Each area, with a little bit of research, can probably yield one or a few of these not so common hatches.
-Yes we are all familiar with the grasshoppers, ants, beetles, worms, etc, but if you look around you may find an opportunity for a food source for fish that happens every so often, or just in certain areas.
-Even things like frogs/mice can be cyclical so if you catch it right you may have a blast taking advantage of a not so common occurrence that the fish are gorging themselves on.
+We are all familiar with the grasshoppers, ants, beetles, and worms, but if you look around you may find an opportunity for a food source for fish that happens every so often, or just in certain areas.
+Even things like frogs and mice can be cyclical so if you catch it right you may have a blast taking advantage of a not so common occurrence that the fish are gorging themselves on.

-Share with us your story in the comments of an incident where you were caught by surprise by a food source that caught tons of fish with!
+Share with us your story in the comments of an incident where you were caught by surprise by a food source that caught tons of fish!

 Remember to sign up for our emails and receive 15% off your order!